r-devel/r-project-web/md/other-docs.md

 ### Chinese

--   [Translations of the R manuals](https://github.com/dingguohui) (An Introduction to R , R Data Import/Export, The R language definition, Writing R Extensions, R Internals) and "R for Beginner" to Chinese by Dr. Guohui Ding.
+-   [Translations of the R manuals](https://github.com/dingguohui) (An Introduction to R , R Data Import/Export, The R language definition, Writing R Extensions, R Internals) and "R for Beginners" to Chinese by Dr. Guohui Ding.

 ### German